What Is A Tender Agreement In Healthcare?

 Why Do Health Departments Use Tender Agreements?

 State health departments use tender agreements to assess and appoint recruitment agencies that can safely, reliably, and cost-effectively supply clinical staff.
+One of the core benefits is to appoint quality agencies, ensure a pipeline of staff to fill vacancies, and maintain stability in patient care.

 How Do Tender Agreements Affect Nurses and Midwives?